skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 ## Universal and unprecedented challenges (Why?)

-It's not news: the beggining of the 21st century is a decisive turn in the history of humanity.
+It's not news: the beginning of the 21st century is a decisive turn in the history of humanity.
 If today culture doesn't have frontiers  (sport events, art...), the problems either.
 It is all together that we must respond to both short-term (social) and long-term (environmental) challenges.